iotivity/IoTivity-Getting-Started/gsg-kit.md

    ./run.sh
    ```

+Leave this terminal window open.
 The server app is now waiting for commands from the client app, which you’ll install next.

 ## Install and Run the Client App